Turalei, South Sudan

 Manute’s Promise to Build a School

-During a trip to Manute’s home village of Turalei in January and February of 2008, he made a promise to the people of his community that he would help raise funds to build a school.
+During a trip to his home village of Turalei in January and February of 2008, Manute made a promise to the people of his community that he would help raise funds to build a school.
 At the time, there were more than 300 students and 20 teachers in the school near his neighborhood, but no schoolhouse.
 The children were taught beneath a tree to escape the heat.
 However, when it rained during the rainy season between May and October, there was no school.

 In January 2009, Manute delivered one compressed earth block press to Turalei and brought a team of Ugandan trainers to teach brick-making techniques to his community.
 At present, the construction of two school buildings with six classrooms, latrines, and a kitchen have been completed at the Manute Bol Turalei Primary School.
 Franklin Electric has installed a solar powered submersible water pump and water tower to provide a continuous clean water supply to the school.
 In addition, school cooks prepare one meal daily for the children with food provided by the World Food Programme.